AlextheYounga/us-federal-code/usc/title-12-banks-and-banking/chapter-2-national-banks/subchapter-i-organization-and-general-provisions/sec-24a.md

 #### (2) Equity capital ####

-For purposes of this subsection, the term “equity capital” includes, in addition to any equity instrument, any debt instrument issued by a financial subsidiary, if the instrument qualifies as capital of the subsidiary under any Federal or State law, regulation, or interpretation applicable to the subsidiary.
+For purposes of this subsection, the term "equity capital" includes, in addition to any equity instrument, any debt instrument issued by a financial subsidiary, if the instrument qualifies as capital of the subsidiary under any Federal or State law, regulation, or interpretation applicable to the subsidiary.

 #### (g) Definitions ####